Govindavadi

 Govindavadi is a small village near Kancheepuram temple town in Kancheepuram district in Tamil Nadu, India.
-Kancheepuram is about 100 km from Chennai and is also famous for its world famous silk sarees.
-It is also near Agaram.
+Kancheepuram is about 100 km from Chennai and is known for its silk sarees.
+It is also known as Agaram or Govindavadi Agaram.
+Tirumalpur is the nearby railway station accessible by electric trains which run from Chennai Beach station everyday.

 Gurusthalam Temple

 Govindavadi is locally known for the Gurusthalam temple, a shrine dedicated to the Hindu deity Dakshinamoorthy.
-It is said that Govinda Swamy Perumal along with his family was tutored the Vedas by Dakshinamoorthy at this Temple and hence the name.

-Every Thursday is considered as a special occasion and devotees visit this temple in large numbers on that day.
-Guru preethi pooja may be done to overcome any issues/obstacles posed by the influence of planet Guru.

-This is also the only exclusive shrine for Lord Dakshinamurthy.
+On Thursdays devotees visit the temple in large numbers.
+It is also the only exclusive shrine for Lord Dakshinamurthy.
 Normally in other shrines the Lord is in the southern side of the Main/presiding deity with no gopuram/Temple tower.
 However, at Govindavadi Temple the main presiding deity is Lord Dakshinamoorththy with other deities around.

-With the blessings of Shri Shri Shri Maha Swamigal, the timber for Dhwaja Sthambham was contributed (Samarpanam) by Andukuri Adinarayana, Timber Merchants, Chennai in the year 1968.